smith-30/qiita-adv-calendar/README.md

 ### License

-go-goo.gl-parser is licensed under the the MIT license.
+qiita-adv-calendar is licensed under the the MIT license.
 Please see the LICENSE file for details.